-click in the block you wish to edit, then make your changes.
+To edit an existing text block, choose the Text tool, and doubleclick in the block you wish to edit, then make your changes.
 If you would like to remove an existing block, click on the block with the Text tool and choose Delete from the Options bar.